Saturday, June 17, 2023

 Paint Colors:

-Choosing color schemes isn't something we always feel confident in doing.
+Choosing color schemes isn't something we always feel wildly confident about.
 We actually hopped on Pinterest and searched for "vintage color palettes."
-After we found one we felt seemed Jane Austen-ish and would be cute in the garden, we did our best to grab similar paint colors from our stash.
-Below is what we used.
+After we found one we felt Jane-Austen-ish and garden-cute, we did our best to match similar paint colors from our stash.
+Below is what we used:

 On All: